tborrman/DNA-rep/README.md

 Output:

-* -o : bed like file where each row is a segment of filtered red label data with the following columns:
+* -o : (Example: Sync_HeLA_1708_direction.bed) bed like file where each row is a segment of filtered red label data with the following columns:
     * chrom
     * start
     * end